Menu

 • Heat olive oil in a saucepan or large skillet set over medium-high heat.

-• Remove from heat and transfer spinach to a cutting board; once it is cool enough to handle, chop up the spinach.
+• Add the spinach to the heated oil and cook for 2 minutes or until wilted, stirring frequently.
+Remove from heat and transfer the spinach to a cutting board; once it is cool enough to handle, chop it up.
 Set aside.

-• Set saucepan over medium heat.
+• Wipe down the saucepan and set it over medium heat.

 • Add butter to the pan and melt it.
 Swirl around from time to time to melt nicely and prevent from browning.

-• Sprinkle flour over the onions; cook and whisk for 2 more minutes, or until lightly browned.
+• To the melted butter, add the onion and cook for 2 minutes or until just softened.
+Sprinkle the flour over the onions; cook and whisk for 2 more minutes or until lightly browned.

-• Add the milk in a slow stream while whisking; whisk until completely combined and the mixture begins to boil and slightly thicken.
+• Add the milk in a slow stream while whisking; whisk until completely combined, and the mixture begins to boil and slightly thicken.
+Whisk in salt, pepper, paprika, and nutmeg.
+Reduce heat to low and continue to cook for 5 minutes, whisking frequently.

 • Serve.